Our faith underpins everything we do - this is reflected in our Mission Statement:

 As we support our pupils to become designers and inventors, our D and T curriculum incorporates many traditional skills, including cooking, model making, drawing and sketching, problem solving, observation and discussion.
 Through a variety of creative and practical activities, pupils are taught the knowledge, understanding and skills needed to engage in the process of designing and making.
 They will design, make and evaluate .The children are also taught how to use tools and materials safely and economically.

 Food technology is also taught throughout the school.
 In Key Stage 1 pupils use the basic principles of a healthy and varied diet to prepare dishes.
 They gain an appreciation of where food comes from.
 In Key Stage 2 pupils prepare and cook a variety of predominantly savoury dishes using a rage of cooking techniques.
-They gain an understanding of seasonality and know where and how a variety of ingredients are grown, reared, caught and processed.
+They gain an understanding of seasonality and know where and

 French is taught across the whole of Key Stage 2.
 We have a dedicated teacher who teaches in Years 3, 4, 5 and 6 and we use the Cave Languages scheme of work to ensure progression.